Exploring the Alphabet of English Idioms: A Journey through ‘E’

 Justifications:

 This is an idiom because it refers to something that surprises or shocks someone, revealing something previously unknown or misunderstood.
-The phrase is figurative, as "eye-opener" does not refer to the literal act of opening one's eyes, but to a revelation or realization.
+The idiom is figurative, as "eye-opener" does not refer to the literal act of opening one's eyes, but to a revelation or realization.

 Origin: